SanneBerends/LAMAS/docs/implementation.markdown

 agent can see the number on this card and now knows that the opponent replaced this card by a card that is at least one value lower.
-   - For example, when the opponent takes a card from the deck and replaces a card with value one by the new card, the agent knows that the new card of the opponent has value 0.
+   - For example, when the opponent takes a card from the deck and replaces a card with value one by the new card, the agent knows that the new card of the opponent has value zero.
    ![case2](/images/case2.png)
    *This figure shows scenario 2, including the knowledge of the agent about the opponent's cards after the opponent's turn.*